genonullfree/teleporter/README.md

-    -b, --backup                      Backup the destination file to a ".bak" extension if it exists and is being overwritten (consecutive runs will replace the *.bak file) -e, --encrypt                     Encrypt the file transfer using ECDH key-exchange and random keys -h, --help                        Prints help information
+    -b, --backup                      Backup the destination file to a ".bak" extension if it exists and is being overwritten (consecutive runs will replace the *.bak file) -e, --encrypt                     Encrypt the file transfer using ECDH key-exchange and random keys -f, --filename-append             If the destination file exists, append a ".1" (or next available number) to the filename instead of overwriting
+    -h, --help                        Prints help information
     -k, --keep-path                   Keep path info (recreate directory path on remote server) -n, --no-delta                    Disable delta transfer (overwrite will transfer entire file)